jzerbe/jzerbe.github.com/_posts/2014-07-13-bison-peak.md

 If you are walking at a good pace, they will not bother you.
 Stopping or using a friendly tree can become painful.
 Fortunately there were strong enough gusts at the summit.
-- It started to precipitate [graupel](http://en.wikipedia.org/wiki/Graupel) halway across the park at 11:15am on the return.
+- It started to precipitate [graupel](http://en.wikipedia.org/wiki/Graupel) halfway across the park at 11:15am on the return.
 Turned to rain below 11,500 feet.
 A little below 11,000 feet and it became perfectly sunny again.